Line 4 Sheppard: Completion and opening

 It was the first line to have accessible elevators at every station.
 The automated system to announce each station was installed in January 2006.

 Its stations were built to accommodate the TTC's standard subway trains of six 23 m cars, but part of each platform was blocked off since only four-car trains are needed to carry the amount of traffic on the line.
 The line was designed so that it can be extended at both ends, allowing for the construction of westward and eastward branches that had been planned.
-Likewise, the Sheppard line level of Sheppard–Yonge station was constructed with a roughed-in Spanish solution platform layout in anticipation of increased ridership.
+Likewise, the Sheppard line level of Sheppard–Yonge station was constructed with a roughed-in Spanish solution platform layout in anticipation of increased ridership, though in practice, the island platform is unused except during emergencies and only has advertising on the columns.

 Platform screen doors were proposed for the Sheppard line.
 Installed at the edge of the platforms, platform screen doors would have aligned themselves with the subway-car doors when trains were in station for safety and suicide prevention.
 The proposed system was dropped because of its cost.

 Rolling stock

 From its opening in November 2002 to May 2016, the line was operated solely with four-car T1 subway trains, with two staff members operating the trains – one driver and one guard who operated the doors.
 On May 30, 2016, new four-car Toronto Rocket (TR) subway trains were introduced on this line.
 They replaced the older T1 subway trains, which were moved to Line 2 Bloor–Danforth.
-The TRs are based on Bombardier Transportation's Movia-styled train sets and are the first TTC trains which have no separators between the cars.
+The TRs are based on Bombardier Transportation's Movia-styled train sets and are the first TTC trains that have no separators between the cars.
 This allows passengers to walk freely from one end to the other, unlike Toronto's previous subway cars.
 The change to TR trains was necessary because Line 4 trains are based in Davisville Yard, which is accessed via Line 1 Yonge–University.
 Line 1 was converted to operate using an automatic train control system, with the conversion finishing in September 2022.
-From October 9, 2016, Line 4 has been serviced entirely by four-car TR trains, which are operated by one staff member who both drives the train and operates the doors, similar to the model already in place on Line 3 Scarborough.
+From October 9, 2016, Line 4 has been served entirely by four-car TR trains, which are operated by one staff member who both drives the train and operates the doors, similar to the model that was in use on the former Line 3 Scarborough.